christianezeani/panthera-jekyll/en/Achievement.md

 #### 2018-2020
 * I graduated with a computer science banchelor degree, GPA = 3.3/4.0.
-* Starting from my internship, I have been refactoring and developing a web tool helps editors to edit Japanese-Vietnamese bilingual sentences.
+* Starting from my internship, I have been refactoring and developing a web tool helps editors to edit Japanese-Vietnamese bilingual sentences or words.
 Thanks to this tool, editors work very efficiently.
-Moreover, I corporate with other students who are in the role of editors to enhance this tool.
-I also extracted meaningful information of projects by using this tool.
-Afterward, I analyze the data using google spreadsheets to decide what to do next to work more effectively.
-The more details about this tool are in the following links.
+Moreover, I corporate with other students who are in the role of editors to enhance the tool.
+I also extracted meaningful information of projects by using it.
+Afterward, I analyze the data using google spreadsheets to decide what have to do next to improve the working performance.
+The more details about the tool are in the following links.
     * [Link to web tool](http://ngulieu.dichmay.vn:8888/){:target="_blank"}
     * [Link to internship report - guidance to web tool](https://drive.google.com/file/d/1pcfHZEsMSg7HKkSC_BkELBJZeas5uZoi/view?usp=sharing){:target="_blank"}

 * I am joining a Big Data class.
 * In the Natural Language Processing team in UET, I got some achievements.
-    * I highly contribute in building the introduction website for the research team NLP - UET.
+    * I highly contribute in building the introduction website for the research team NLP-UET.
       [Introduce NLP-UET research team](https://uetnlp.github.io/en/Introduction/){:target="_blank"}
-    * I supported the team to crawl and preprocess data from websites for building Vietnam - Japanese bilingual datasets.
+    * I supported the team to crawl and preprocess data from websites for building Vietnamese-Japanese bilingual datasets.
     * I have been building a website using Flask framework with Python programming.
 It uses a translation server in NLP-UET team to translate sentences and aim to translate documents as well.
     <!-- [Link app](https://nmtuet.ddnsfree.com/login_interface/){:target="_blank"} -->
     <!-- [Link guidances](https://nmtuet.ddnsfree.com/login_interface/){:target="_blank"} -->